BLACKPINK break multiple world records with ‘How You Like That’ video

 Sharing the news on Twitter, Guinness World Records said: “Congratulations to BLACKPINK @ygofficialblink who’ve made @YouTube history with multiple record titles following the release of #HowYouLikeThat.”
 You can see that post above.

 BTS’ ‘Boy With Luv’, a collaborative track with Halsey, was the previous record holder of those categories.
-The current hit count for this video is over 51 million.
+The current hit count for that video is over 51 million.

 BLACKPINK previously held the most-viewed YouTube video in 24 hours title in 2019 with ‘Kill This Love’.
 Other past holders include Ariana Grande’s ‘Thank U, Next’ (55.4 million views) and Taylor Swift’s ‘Look What You Made Me Do’ (43.2 million views).